IgniteUI/igniteui-docfx/kr/components/themes/typography.md

 There are a several mixins and functions that are used to set and retrieve category styles to/from a type scale.
 Those are:

-- `igx-type-style` [function] - Returns a set of style rules to be used by a type scale category.
+- `type-style` [function] - Returns a set of style rules to be used by a type scale category.
-- `igx-type-scale` [function] - Returns a set of 13 style categories.
+- `type-scale` [function] - Returns a set of 13 style categories.
-- `igx-type-scale-category` [function] - Returns a map of style rules from a type scale and category.
+- `type-scale-category` [function] - Returns a map of style rules from a type scale and category.
-- `igx-type-style` [mixin] - Adds style rules to a selector from a specific type scale and category.
+- `type-style` [mixin] - Adds style rules to a selector from a specific type scale and category.
-- `igx-typography` [mixin] - Defines the global application typography styles.
+- `typography` [mixin] - Defines the global application typography styles.

 Let's take a closer look at what each one of the aforementioned mixins and functions do.

 #### The Type Style
-The `igx-type-style` function is an interface-like function that simply ensures that certain arguments are passed as part of the style set for a scale category.
+The `type-style` function is an interface-like function that simply ensures that certain arguments are passed as part of the style set for a scale category.
 Say, for instance, that we want to define a new set of style rules for the `h1` scale category.
 To do so, we would simply write:

 ```scss
 $h1-style:type-style(